 2. Panama Friendly Nations Visa

 Note: The Pensionado and Panama Friendly Nation visas are the only ones granting immediate permanent residence.
-The visas below need a two-year provisional temporary residence before qualifying for permanent residence.
+The visas below require a two-year provisional temporary residence before qualifying for permanent residence.

 3. Professional Employment Visa